The Birth Of Opie Cunningham

 During this time there may have been cable television but it wasn't a standard luxury especially not in a lower class home.
 This also seemed to be a time where it was only the networks that created original content so unless you were into soap operas when it was summer or you were home sick from school, your only other option was to watch the independent networks that always seemed to be at least two generation off.

-This allowed kids from my generation to discover old TV shows completely independent of our of our parents to the point where my mom is still blown away by how aware I am of her childhood shows, while both of my sisters who are both over ten years younger have zero clue as to what either of us are talking about because they had so many options to bailout on these old shows while still having something to watch.
+This allowed kids from my generation to discover old TV shows completely independent of our of our parents.
+I did so to the point where my mom is still blown away by how aware I am of her childhood shows, while both of my sisters who are over ten years younger have a clue as to what either of us would talk about.
+They had so many options to bail out on these old shows while still having something to watch.
 In fact, they seem to have so many options they barely care about the current programming let alone the history of crappy TV.

-I was raised with both Happy Days and The Andy Griffith Show running on some station at least once a day and because of this, I'm so aware of Ron Howard that this was an extremely nostalgic show, especially now that I'm definitely sure that this is the first season that I started to watch live or at least the original West Coast feed.
+I was raised with both Happy Days and The Andy Griffith Show running on some station at least once a day.
+Because of this, I'm so aware of Ron Howard that this was an extremely nostalgic show, especially now that I'm definitely sure that this is the first season that I started to watch live or at least the original West Coast feed.

 Alright, now that I've gotten my theory on generational TV watching, it's time to move on to share what I saw as I give you...

 This week's episode starts with a message from The Bureau Of Weights And Measures that recommends viewers of SNL to watch the show with their TV on their laps and wait for further instructions.